ILXL/cpputils/README.md

 This will create a .gitmodules file which you can add and commit, pointed at a particular branch (in this case v1).

-Then make sure everyone who checks out the repo gets the updates, for example adding this command to your project Makefile to check if image.h is available:
+Then make sure everyone who checks out the repo gets the submodule, for example adding this command to your project Makefile to check if image.h is available:

 ```